maundergit/csv_tools/csv_utility/csv_utility_help.md

   When '--bar' is used, others than '--trim_null' are not available.

+  For '--part_color', is you want to use comma(,) an colon(:) in word, then those must be escaped by "".

+  NOTE:NOW, '--max_column_width' is not available.

 example:
   csv_print_html.py --highlight=2 --gradient=all --max_in_col=all --min_in_col=all t1.csv > test.html
   csv_print_html.py --bar=all --trim_null="-"=all t1.csv > test.html